ArkEcosystemArchive/docs-legacy/docs/developers/guidelines/repository-management.md

 Another benefit of squashing is to have a clean & flat git history which allows to easily blame changes without having to go through 100 commits to finally reach what you were looking for.

+**We only care about the net effect of the pull-requests, i.e. "feat: wallet integration", we don't care about the 30 commits of "bugfix, added, removed, refactored".
+We want a clear and concise history without any noise.**

 ## How to organize GitHub Issues & Pull Requests

 **Platform:** `#bfd4f2`